CUSTOMER GROWTH DRIVES COGECO CABLE’S FINANCIAL RESULTS

 0.28

-Cogeco Cable’s operating results are not generally subject to material seasonal uctuations.
+Cogeco Cable’s operating results are not generally subject to material seasonal fluctuations.

 However, the loss of basic service customers is usually greater, and the addition of HSI customers is